guillain/CoreBot-framework/README.md

 # CoreBot as chatbot framework
-Chatbot framework based on botkit and writte in nodejs.
+Chatbot framework is based on botkit and writte in nodejs.
+The idea is to provide a simple package compatible with the most of business messaging.
+In that case the features and/or sketchs developped are fully compatible with all environments and made the devepoment reusable in the futurs integrations.

-Setup is done to be supported on many business messaging solution:
+Generic setup is done to support the following business messaging solution:
 - Jabber
 - Cisco Webex Teams (Cisco Spark)
 - Microsoft Teams